siddharth2016/Opencv-Python-Computer-Vision/README.md

 # Opencv-Python-Image-Search
-Various techniques implemented to obtain an image search engine using Opencv-Python.
+Various techniques implemented used in Computer Vision Python.